+(C10.1b) Provide further details of the verification/assurance undertaken for your Scope 3 emissions and attach the relevant statements.

+Scope 3- at least one applicable category

+Verification or assurance cycle in place

+Annual process

+Status in the current reporting year

+Attach the statement

+$\ensuremath{\mathbb{Q}}$ TCCC 18 - CDP - Accountants' report on reviews.pdf

+Page/section reference

-(C10.1b) Provide further details of the verification/assurance undertaken for your Scope 3 emissions and att statements. tach the relevant Scope Scope 3- at least one applicable category Verification or assurance cycle in place Annual process Status in the current reporting year Complete Attach the statement TCCC CDP Independent Accountants' Report.pdf Page/section reference Page 1: Accountant's Letter Page 2: Appendix - Schedule of Selected Greenhouse Gas Emissions Indicators The Company Schedule of Selected Greenhouse Gas Emissions Indicators For the year ended December 31, 2017.
+Pages 1, 2: Accountant's Letter.
+Appendix - Schedule of Selected Greenhouse Gas Emissions Indicators The Coca-Cola Company Schedule of Selected Greenhouse Gas Emissions Indicators For the year ended December 31, 2018.

 Detailed descriptions of sources and methodology.

+Relevant standard

-Relevant standard Attestation standards established by AICPA (AT105) C10.2 (C10.2) Do you verify any climate-related information reported in your CDP disclosure other than the emissi reported in C6.1, C6.3, and C6.5?
-No, but we are actively considering verifying within the next two years ons figures C11.
-Carbon pricing C11.1 (C11.1) Are any of your operations or activities regulated by a carbon pricing system (i.e. ETS, Cap & Trade No, and we do not anticipate being regulated in the next three years or Carbon Tax)?
-C11.2 (C11.2) Has your organization originated or purchased any project-based carbon credits within the reporting g period?
-C11.3 (C11.3) Does your organization use an internal price on carbon?
+Attestation standards established by AICPA (AT105)

+(C10.2) Do you verify any climate-related information reported in your CDP disclosure other than the emissions figures reported in C6.1, C6.3, and C6.5?

+No, we do not verify any other climate-related information reported in our CDP disclosure

+C11.
+Carbon pricing

+(C11.1) Are any of your operations or activities regulated by a carbon pricing system (i.e. ETS, Cap & Trade or Carbon Tax)?

+No, but we anticipate being regulated in the next three years

+(C11.1d) What is your strategy for complying with the systems in which you participate or anticipate participating?

+In South Africa, effective June 2019, the government has announced a carbon tax, which will impact the food and beverage sector.

+There are a number of allowance mechanisms, which incentivize activity in reducing our direct emissions from fuel use and process and fugitive emissions.
+We plan to work with our internal teams to understand the impact of this tax and introduce effective initiatives towards reducing the impact of this tax.
+This tax was not implemented in the reporting year for this response.
+Therefore we have chosen not to select "Yes."
+However, we expect that there will be an increase in carbon taxes and ETS's which impact our business in the future.

+(C11.2) Has your organization originated or purchased any project-based carbon credits within the reporting period?

+(C11.3) Does your organization use an internal price on carbon?

 No, but we anticipate doing so in the next two years